-Spring River: Dam 3 to Hardy is a 15.7 mile lightly trafficked point-to-point trail located near Mammoth Spring, Arkansas.
-The trail is good for all skill levels and primarily used for whitewater kayaking.
+Spring River: Dam 3 to Hardy is a 15.7 mile lightly trafficked point-to-point trail located near Mammoth Spring, Arkansas that features a river.
+The trail is good for all skill levels and primarily used for canoeing and whitewater kayaking.

 I have canoed the first section of this river.
 I was looking for some adrenaline pumping rapids, and we found just that.
 A beautiful river that is perfect on a hot summer day!
 Hardy is a neat little historical town, and is worth a visit.

 There's no getting around the fact that Spring River is chilly.
 After all, every hour nine million gallons of 58-degree water are hard to ignore.
 But it is this volume of cool water that: 1) makes the Spring River a year-round float stream, and 2) allows the river to be regularly stocked with rainbow trout.

 Most Spring River canoe trips take place in the 17-mile stretch between Mammoth Spring State Park and Hardy, a historic town in northern Sharp County.
 This section is recommended for beginning to intermediate canoeists, and is very popular for family outings.